96boards/documentation/ConsumerEdition/README.md

 - [Cross Compile](../CrossCompile/README.md)
    - This small set of instructions will demonstrate some use cases for cross compiling files on an x86 Linux system for a 96Boards ARM device
 - [Configuration](Configuration/README.md)
-   - Execute unique configurations to customize your HiKey experience
+   - Execute unique configurations to customize your 96Boards experience